smislam/aws-s3-efs-lambda/README.md

 ## Next Steps
-* Add Virus Scanning before the file is copied to EFS.
+* Add virus scanning before the file is copied to EFS.
 Refer to the ClamAV Rest API (https://github.com/smislam/clamav-rest-api) project.
 * After a file is moved, do we need to remove it from S3 or send to archival?
 * If a file is deleted from S3, what do we do?
 * Should we send SNS message to support team when a new file is available or if there is a problem moving files?